astroport-fi/astroport-core/packages/pair_stable/README.md

-# Astroport: Pair Interface
+# Astroport: StableSwap Pair Interface

-This is a collection of types and queriers which are commonly used with Astroport pair contracts.
+This is a collection of types and queriers which are commonly used with Astroport stableswap pair contracts.

 ---

 ## InstantiateMsg

-Initializes a new x*y=k pair.
+Initializes a new stableswap pair.

 ```json
 {